-Artificial light plays an essential role in information technologies such as optical telecommunications, data storage, security features, and the display of information.
-Here, researchers show a chiral lanthanide lumino-glass with extra-large circularly polarized light (luminescence) (CPL) for advanced photonic security device applications.
+Artificial light is essential in information technologies such as optical telecommunications, data storage, security features, and information display.
+In this paper, researchers present a chiral lanthanide lumino-glass with extra-large circularly polarized light (luminescence) (CPL) for advanced photonic security device applications.

-The chiral lanthanide glass is composed of a europium complex with the chiral (+)-3-(trifluoroacetyl) camphor ligand and the achiral glass promoter tris (2,6-dimethoxyphenyl) phosphine oxide ligand.
-The glass phase transition behavior of the Eu (III) complex is characterized using differential scanning calorimetry.
+A europium complex with the chiral (+)-3-(trifluoroacetyl) camphor ligand and the achiral glass promoter tris (2,6-dimethoxyphenyl) phosphine oxide ligand is used to make the chiral lanthanide glass.
+Differential scanning calorimetry is used to characterize the glass phase transition behavior of the Eu (III) complex.

-The transparent amorphous glass shows circularly polarized light CPL with extra-large dissymmetry factor of gCPL = 1.2.
-The brightness of the lumino-glass is one thousand times larger than that of Eu (III) luminophores embedded in polymer films of the same thickness at a Eu (III) concentration of 1 mM.
-The application of the chiral lanthanide lumino-glass in an advanced security paint is demonstrated.
+The transparent amorphous glass exhibits circularly polarized light CPL with a large dissymmetry factor of gCPL = 1.2.
+At a Eu (III) concentration of 1 mM, the lumino-glass has a thousand times the brightness of Eu (III) luminophores embedded in polymer films of the same thickness.
+It is shown how to use chiral lanthanide lumino-glass in an advanced security paint.